Nearly every homeowner experiences a plumbing problem now and then. Here are 8 helpful plumbing tips to keep things working well in your home

 Many causes of plumbing leaks, like corroded and rusted-out pipes, don’t happen all at once.
 Regularly inspect any exposed pipes in your home for signs of damage or decay.
 Rust, warping and drops of water on the outside of the pipes all indicate a problem that a qualified plumber should address.

 You rely on your home’s plumbing every day, so take the time for plumbing maintenance.
 A little basic care can go a long way towards protecting your plumbing from clogs and preventing leaks and water damage.
-And if you have a home warranty from American Home Shield®, you’ll enjoy extra peace of mind.
-Our plans cover parts and components of your home’s plumbing system, so you’re prepared when the unexpected happens.
+And if you have a home warranty plan from American Home Shield®, you’ll enjoy extra peace of mind.
+Our plans cover parts and components of your home’s plumbing system, so you’re prepared when the unexpected happens - at a small cost.

 If you’re already an AHS member, we’re here for you when you need us.
 You can request service in MyAccount 24/7.